OceanGlidersCommunity/Nitrate_SOP/_sources/sections/nitrate_sensors_integration.md

 :::{figure-md} slocum_suna
 <img src="/images/slocum_g2_with_suna.jpg" alt="Slocum G2 with SUNA" class="bg-primary mb-1" width="600px">

-**Figure 1:** A Teledyne Webb Research Slocum G2 glider with a Deep SUNA attached on top of it.
+A Teledyne Webb Research Slocum G2 glider with a Deep SUNA attached on top of it.
 :::

 #### SeaExplorer